Quick Links

 Tulsa Air and Space Museum & Planetarium

 The Tulsa Air and Space Museum features several full-size fighter jets, hands-on exhibits about Tulsa's aerospace heritage, interactive exhibits for children including a T-37 cockpit trainer, wind tunnel and more.
-The planetarium is only the second of its kind in the world and allows audiences to experience the universe in a 50-foot diameter dome.
+The new planetarium is only the second of its kind in the world and allows audiences to experience the universe in a 50-foot diameter dome.

 Oklahoma Aquarium - Jenks

-If an underwater adventure is what your family craves, check out the Oklahoma Aquarium in Jenks, just across the river from Tulsa.
+If an underwater adventure is what your family craves, check out the Oklahoma Aquarium inJenks, just across the river from Tulsa.
 Children will marvel at the magnificent displays of color and the mystery of the more than 200 exhibits of marine and aquatic animals, many of them from around the world.
-Walk through the gigantic shark tank tunnel and bubble which is home to the world's largest captive bull sharks, enjoy the touch tank where you'll find starfish, anemones and urchins and even try your hand at feeding turtles, manta rays and small sharks.
+Walk through the gigantic shark tank tunnel and bubble which is home to the world's largest captive bull sharks, enjoy the touch tank where you'll find starfish, anenomes and urchins and even try your hand at feeding turtles, manta rays and small sharks.

 Kiddie Park - Bartlesville

 This special amusement park has been providing wholesome family fun since 1947.
-Kiddie Park provides 16 brightly painted rides that do not go very fast, far or high.
+Kiddie Parkprovides 16 brightly painted rides that do not go very fast, far or high.
 Rides include a Ferris wheel, airplanes, carousel, bumper cars and many others.
 Each ride costs only 25 cents, so the kids can enjoy to their heart's content and parents won't mind.
 The park is open Tuesday through Saturday evenings during the summer months.

 Leonardo's Children's Museum & Adventure Quest - Enid